Program

 Time Session Notes

-1:00 PM Block 1 — Salt & Hydrogen I Technical talks focused on subsurface salt formation, geology, mining of horizontal galleries, and the storage of hydrogen in long, horizontal, galleries.
+1:00 PM Block 1 — Decarbonization Technical talks focused on subsurface mining of horizontal galleries in salts, storage of hydrogen in horizontal galleries, and long-term storage of carbon dioxide.

-2:30 PM Block 2 — Salt & Hydrogen II + Geology Technical talks focused on salt mining and hydrogen storage in porours bedrock, the alternative medium.
+2:30 PM Block 2 — Salt + Hydrogen + Geology Technical talks focused on salt mining and hydrogen storage in porours bedrock, the alternative medium.
 Additional geological insights.

 4:00 PM Trade Show Spotlight & Networking Short exhibitor spotlights on the trade show floor followed by dedicated trade show time.